Chastened Merkel braces for coalition tussle after vote

 "Our companies need clear signals.
 Now it's all about averting damage to Germany as a place of business," Dieter Kempf, president of the BDI industry association, said.

+Merkel's current coalition partner, the center-left Social Democrats (SPD), said it would go into opposition after slumping to a post-war low of 20.5 percent.

+Andreas Scheuer, general secretary of the Bavarian sister party of Merkel's Christian Democrats, said the chancellor should also explore coalition options with the SPD.

-After the SPD ruled out another "grand coalition", Merkel's only other choice is to pursue a three-way partnership between her conservatives, the FDP and the Greens.
+However, if the SPD sticks to its guns, Merkel's only other choice is to pursue a three-way partnership between her conservatives, the FDP and the Greens, dubbed "Jamaica" as the parties' black, yellow and green colors mirror its flag.

 Such an alliance could be fragile due to deep differences on issues from migrants to tax, the environment and Europe.